MicrosoftDocs/winrt-api/windows.ui.xaml.automation.peers/automationpeer_setparent_1383731914.md

 The parent automation peer.

 ## -remarks
-> You can't re-parent an [AutomationPeer](automationpeer.md) for a Windows Store app.
-This functionality is only available for a Windows Phone Store app.
+> You can't re-parent an [AutomationPeer](automationpeer.md) for a UWP app.
+This functionality is only available for a Windows Phone 8.x app.

 ## -examples